 Some salespeople may also tell you that you're building equity in the vehicle as you're making the lease payments, this is also a false statement.
 You don't own the vehicle, the leasing company owns the car.

-How a Dealer can Manipulate you into a Lease
+How Dealers May Attempt to Manipulate you into a Lease

 A car salesman may use the negotiating table to sway you away from a retail purchase, trapping you into an unwanted lease.
 Leasing is not a bad way to pay for a car, but it's not for everyone.